Kuratoro/zk.zettel.page/referencing.md

   - title each note/filename as a citation key[^1]
   - simply link to this note as needed

-[^1]: - ex.
-LastnameFirst3(Relevant)WordsYear
-    - full title: How to take smart notes: one simple technique to boost writing, learning and thinking: for students, academics and nonfiction book writers, by Sönke Ahrens, 2017
+[^1]: An example of a citation key is **AhrensHowTakeSmart2017**, from the book *How to take smart notes: one simple technique to boost writing, learning and thinking: for students, academics and nonfiction book writers*, by Sönke Ahrens, 2017.
+The template for this key is: **LastnameFirst3(Relevant)WordsYear**
-    - citation key: **AhrensHowTakeSmart2017**